What's the difference between RAM and VRAM?

 - Texture Qualities

-At Salad, we use your GPU to solve cryptographic equations on the various Blockchains.
-These equations require a lot of VRAM to successfully solve, at least 2GB+ to be exact.
+At Salad, we use your GPU to solve cryptographic equations on the various Blockchains and run Containerized workloads.
+These workloads require a lot of VRAM to successfully solve, at least 2GB+ to be exact.
 This makes gaming GPUs perfect for making you money when they're not generating explosions or shattering glass particles in the latest titles.